PaddleOCR-VL Usage Tutorial¶

 - vLLM compatibility note: Although vLLM can be launched on NVIDIA GPUs with CC 7.x such as T4/V100, timeout or OOM issues may occur, and its use is not recommended.

-| Hardware Type | Environment Configuration Tutorial |
+| Hardware Type | Usage Tutorial |

 |---|---|

-| x64 CPU | This tutorial |
+| x64 CPU | This tutorial (Dependencies must be installed manually for now) |

-| NVIDIA GPU | - NVIDIA Blackwell architecture GPU (e.g., RTX 50 series) refer to PaddleOCR-VL NVIDIA Blackwell Architecture GPU Environment Configuration Tutorial - Other NVIDIA GPUs refer to this tutorial |
+| NVIDIA GPU | - NVIDIA Blackwell architecture GPU (e.g., RTX 50 series) refer to PaddleOCR-VL NVIDIA Blackwell Architecture GPU Usage Tutorial - Other NVIDIA GPUs refer to this tutorial |

-| KUNLUNXIN XPU | PaddleOCR-VL XPU Environment Configuration Tutorial |
+| Kunlunxin XPU | PaddleOCR-VL Kunlunxin XPU Usage Tutorial |

-| HYGON DCU | PaddleOCR-VL DCU Environment Configuration Tutorial |
+| Hygon DCU | PaddleOCR-VL Hygon DCU Usage Tutorial |

 Tip